PhilippRo/js-shell/README.md

 will start 10 threads, each running test.js.

-Insure, that CMake can find the pkg-conf file (set PKG_CONFIG_PATH).
+Insure, that CMake can find the pkg-conf files (set PKG_CONFIG_PATH).